Vacancy Advertising Policy for Employers and Recruitment Agencies

 - Discriminate on the basis of gender, age, race, disability, religion, gender re-assignment, marital status or civil partnership, pregnancy/maternity or sexual orientation

-- Do not comply with the National Minimum Wage, National Living Wage, or other employment legislation for UK vacancies
+- Do not comply with employment legislation for UK vacancies including National Minimum Wage and National Living Wage

 - Are commission-only vacancies which are not guaranteed to meet the minimum wage

-- Are placed by private individuals and involve working in a private household
+- Are submitted by private individuals and involve working in a private household

 - Are connected to ‘pyramid’ style selling schemes